 The EUKN's expanding network comprises of a number of EU Member States, currently consisting of Belgium, Cyprus, the Czech Republic, France, Germany and the Netherlands.
 Since 2004 under the auspices of the Dutch Ministry of the Interior and Kingdom Relations, the EUKN has led the way in the investigation and dissemination of topical knowledge and the advancement of today’s European urban policy and practice.

-With fiftheen years of experience in the urban field, the EUKN is more than just a knowledge institute.
+With fifteen years of experience in the urban field, the EUKN is more than just a knowledge institute.
 The EUKN is a top-level influencer, and a connector between a multitude of urban networks.
 As a strategic knowledge partner, the EUKN benefit its members in the form of tailor made services, expert analysis, research assistance, and specific practical assistance such as Policy Labs and webinars.
 One of the key delivery instruments for tailor-made knowledge support are Policy Labs.
 In these events, stakeholders and experts discuss concrete urban topics relevant to an EUKN member country such as urban mobility, retail policy and functional urban areas, integrated planning, housing, or the European and global urban agendas.
 Easy access to a rich e-library containing selected documents on shared standards, EU policies, best practices and up-to-date research is available to all urban leaders, practitioners and policy-makers.